notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 # Pointers and Samples

-There are many ways to integrate Notifi into your dApp.
+There are many ways to integrate Notifi into your dapp.
 Here are some pointers to help decide how the integration will work best:

 #### What is the desired trigger for your alert?